Torii Mototada

-Torii Hikoemon Mototada (鳥居 彦右衛門 元忠) was a Japanese Samurai and Daimyo of the Sengoku period through late Azuchi–Momoyama period, who served Tokugawa Ieyasu.
-Torii died at the siege of Fushimi where his garrison was greatly outnumbered and destroyed by the army of Ishida Mitsunari.
-Torii's refusal to surrender had a great impact on Japanese history; the fall of Fushimi bought Ieyasu some time to regroup his army and eventually win the Battle at Sekigahara.
+Torii Hikoemon Mototada (鳥居 彦右衛門 元忠) was a Japanese samurai and daimyo of the Sengoku-through late-Azuchi–Momoyama periods, who served Tokugawa Ieyasu.
+Torii died at the siege of Fushimi, where his garrison was greatly outnumbered and destroyed by the army of Ishida Mitsunari.
+Torii's refusal to surrender had a great impact on Japanese history; the fall of Fushimi bought Ieyasu time to regroup his army and eventually win the Battle of Sekigahara.

 Early life

 Torii was born in Okazaki, the son of Torii Tadayoshi.
 As a boy, he was sent as hostage to the Imagawa clan.
 The young Mototada served the then-Matsudaira Takechiyo as a page.
 After Ieyasu's return from the Imagawa clan, and his unification of Mikawa Province, Mototada served as one of his chief generals.

 In 1572, Mototada succeeded the Torii family headship, following the death of his father.

 Service under Ieyasu

+He participated in the siege of Terabe Castle in 1558, and The Battle of Anegawa in June of 1570.